smanchan96/binspec/README.md

 library(binspec)
 ```

 Documentation is available [here](https://github.com/smanchan96/binspec/blob/master/binspec.pdf) and will automatically be available in your R console after installation, using `?function-name`.
+An rough example of us using this package is in example.R.
+Of course, it will not run without the mass spec data, but it is an okay template for figuring out how to use the packages.